wp-plugins/store-locator-le/readme.txt

 They do not require the base plugin to be uninstalled or re-installed.
 Installed an add-on pack will not change location data or modify base plugin settings.

-= Who is Charleston Software Associates? =

-Currently it is one guy hacking code in a home office.
-I ONLY do WordPress plugins for a living.
-Lately it has been almost exclusively work on Store Locator Plus due to the popularity and requests for added features that come in every month.

 = What are the terms of the license? =